 1951, October 11

-Vice-Admiral Alvin Duke Chandler was named president of the College.
+Vice-Admiral Alvin Duke Chandler was named president of the university.
 He was inaugurated on May 15, 1953, at ceremonies attended by President Dwight D. Eisenhower, who was awarded the honorary degree of Doctor of Laws.
 President Dwight D. Eisenhower

 The Department of Jurisprudence was redesignated the Marshall-Wythe School of Law.